-- h) Within: - nine months of your initial registration for full-time students - ten months of your initial registration for part-time students - the start of the research element of your Doctor of Philosophy (integrated) degree
+- h) Within: - nine months of your initial registration as a full-time student; - ten months of your initial registration as a part-time student, or - at the start of the research element of your Doctor of Philosophy (integrated) degree.

-You should submit an Annual Progress Review report and evidence of achievement as specified by your Academic Unit/Faculty Postgraduate Research Committee, via the PGR Code of Practice System.
-You may also be required to make a project presentation, submit a piece of work or to attend a viva as prescribed by the Academic Unit.
+You should submit an Annual Progress Review report and evidence of your achievement as specified by your Academic Unit/Faculty Postgraduate Research Committee, via the PGR Code of Practice System.
+You may also be required to make a project presentation, submit a piece of work or to attend a viva as prescribed by your Academic Unit.